-- June is LGBTQ+ pride month, which is meant to celebrate and raise awareness for the LGBTQ+ community.
+- June is Pride Month, a time to celebrate and achieve equal justice and opportunity for the LGBTQ+ community.

-- You can show your support this month (and year-round) by serving as an LGBTQ+ ally: first, be honest and open-minded with the LGBTQ+ individuals in your life.
+- You can show your support this month (and year-round) in many ways by serving as an LGBTQ+ ally.

-- Finally, stay informed on LGBTQ+ issues and stand up against discrimination: do your research on current policies, support movements that call for LGBTQ+ rights, and dispel inappropriate remarks that demean the community.
+- Stay informed and stand up for the community by researching current policies, supporting movements that call for LGBTQ+ rights, and dispelling inappropriate remarks that demean the community.

-Today, LGBTQ+ Pride Month events include pride parades, parties, workshops, concerts, and others to celebrate and raise awareness for this community.
-Additionally, memorials are held for members of the LGBTQ+ community who have lost their lives to hate crimes or HIV/AIDS.
-All in all, June is a designated month for recognizing the impact of and on LGBTQ+ individuals.
+Today, Pride events include parades and parties, workshops, concerts, and other events to celebrate as well as raise awareness for the community.
+Additionally, memorials are held for members of the LGBTQ+ community who have lost their lives.

 4. Stay informed.